seb-ma/MMM-Bosch-BME680-sensor/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-It is designed for a Bosch BME680 sensor connected with i²c and retrieve:
+It is designed for a Bosch BME680 sensor connected with i²c and retrieves:
 - temperature
 - humidity
 - pressure